fredrkl/env-demo/README.md

 ## Where do I store .env files?

 You should never store .env files in your source code repository.
 This is because .env files often contain sensitive information like connection strings and secrets.
-Instead, you should store .env files in a secure location like Azure Key Vault or Azure App Configuration.
+Instead, you should store .env files in a secure location like Azure Key Vault or Azure App Configuration. .env files are used in my local machine setup only.
+When using Azure app Configuration with KeyVault is not a viable option.